boltops-tools/terraform-workshop-aws/README.md

 ## Configure AWS

+Here are the instructions to install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).

-Configure AWS so Terraform can connect to it.
+Next, configure AWS so Terraform can connect to it.
 The recommended way is to:

 1. set up the `~/.aws/config` and `~/.aws/credentials` files
 2. set up your `AWS_PROFILE` and `AWS_REGION` environment variables

 ## Example Config Setup

+You can use the `aws configure` command to set up the `~/.aws/config` and `~/.aws/credentials` files.

+    aws configure --profile dev

+They'll look something like this:

 ~/.aws/config